ameraj04/IDS2024F/README.md

-# IDS2024F
+# IDS2024F - Introduction to Data Science (Fall 2024)

-This file contains my all activities of 1301 Data Science.
+This project contains all my activities related to DATA 1301: Intro Data Science.